konstellation-io/website/content/en/docs/KRE/training/_index.md

 ### 5. Build the .krt file

-In order to upload a new version to the KRE server, it's necessary to create a .krt file that contains all the required files.
+In order to upload a new version to the KAI Server server, it's necessary to create a .krt file that contains all the required files.
 This file can be created with the following script:

 ```bash